iCyku/PublicCatalog/README.md

         self.player_index = local_player_index
         self.pid = process_id
         self.playername = playername
-        #Here we overide the controls with our custom state, or return None to let the play.
+        # Here we override the controls with our custom state, or return None to let the bot play.
         if self.controller:
             return self.controller
         else: